 I was one of the few women programming sequencers and performing live.
-I finished the 90's as the only female in my class of audio engineers where a crusty old teacher there once referred to a weak signal as 'girly' at The Conservatory of Recording Arts & Sciences in Mesa, AZ.
+I finished the 90's as the only female in my class of audio engineers where a teacher there once referred to a weak signal as 'girly' at The Conservatory of Recording Arts & Sciences in Mesa, AZ.
 (That was just a drop of the misogyny I faced that decade in the music industry, though I also had great interactions with men who were not that).
-I achieved a full studio album and released it with German business partner, Uwe Vetter, along with a drum & bass "mt. zion e.p." on vinyl.
+I achieved a full studio album and released it with German business partner, Uwe Vetter, along with a drum & bass "mt. zion e.p." with Jordana Lasesne remix on vinyl.

 During this time, I also found my personal spirituality freedom from the strict religious fundamentalist school I attended.
 I explored mysticism, kundalini yoga, shamanism, and hustled hemp rope accessory creations, positive vibes t shirts, and taught myself the basics of graphic design.

 Next chapter was San Francisco.
 The glory of finding so much community in fat politics, LGBTQIA, Burning Man artists, and local fashion scene, was the playground of love I had always wanted!
 I worked in indie film editing until 9-11 hit and that work slowed.

 Meanwhile, I birthed my sweet child, and started a bricks n mortar store, Swankety Swank, based on locally made artisan accessories and clothing with a gallery of my upcycled art furniture, wearable art clothing and vintage fabric bags.
 I was continually educating people with a blog about conscious consumerism, sustainability and shopping local as a means to keep economy thriving.
 I took "Think Globally, Act Locally" to heart and lived it every day.